Independent African news, markets, culture and politics.

 Thunderstorm damages Otukpo-Nsukka transmission line — TCN — Daily Nigerian

-The TCN official emphasized the importance of stakeholders’ collaboration in safeguarding transmission facilities, noting that the funds spent on repairing vandalized facilities could be utilized to provide essential services to other communities.
-To enhance communication and reporting of vandalism incidents, TCN plans to empower stakeholders with mobile phones and recharge cards.
+The TCN official stressed the importance of stakeholder collaboration in safeguarding transmission infrastructure, noting that funds spent on repairing vandalised assets could instead be used to provide essential services to other communities.
+To improve communication and reporting of vandalism incidents, TCN plans to equip stakeholders with mobile phones and recharge cards.
+Adeonipekun also commended President Bola Tinubu’s efforts to improve electricity supply, acknowledging the administration’s vibrant policies in this area.

-TCN’s Assistant General Manager for the Osogbo Sub-Region, Mrs. Chizoba Ezeoke, emphasized the company’s dedication to engaging stakeholders in preventing vandalism and ensuring the security of its facilities.
-She encouraged stakeholders to report any suspicious activities or vandalism incidents to enable prompt intervention by security agencies.
+TCN’s Assistant General Manager for the Osogbo Sub‑Region, Mrs. Chizoba Ezeoke, emphasized the company’s dedication to engaging stakeholders in preventing vandalism and ensuring the security of its facilities.
+She encouraged stakeholders to report any suspicious activities or incidents of vandalism to enable prompt intervention by security agencies.

-The meeting, attended by security agencies, traditional rulers, and other stakeholders, underscored the importance of collective action in protecting critical infrastructure and promoting a stable electricity supply.
-As the TCN continues to work towards addressing the challenge of vandalism, the collaboration of stakeholders and the public remains crucial in preventing the destruction of transmission facilities and ensuring the reliable delivery of electricity to communities nationwide.
+The meeting, attended by security agencies, traditional rulers and other stakeholders, underscored the importance of collective action in protecting critical infrastructure and promoting a stable electricity supply.
+As TCN continues to tackle the challenge of vandalism, collaboration among stakeholders and the public remains crucial to preventing the destruction of transmission facilities and ensuring reliable electricity delivery to communities nationwide.

 Scroll to Top